mhgbrown/cached_resource/README.md

 * `:ttl_randomization_scale` A Range from which a random value will be selected to scale the ttl.
 Default: `1..2`
 * `:collection_synchronize` Use collections to generate cache entries for individuals.
 Update the existing cached principal collection when retrieving subsets of the principal collection or individuals.
 Default: `false`
 * `:collection_arguments` The arguments that identify the principal collection request.
 Default: `[:all]`
 * `:logger` The logger to which CachedResource messages should be written.
-Default: The `Rails.logger` if available, or an `ActiveSupport::BufferedLogger`
+Default: The `Rails.logger` if available, or an `ActiveSupport::Logger`
 * `:cache` The cache store that CacheResource should use.
 Default: The `Rails.cache` if available, or an `ActiveSupport::Cache::MemoryStore`

 You can set them like this: